 Strong Health & Safety

 The health and safety of our customers is our number one priority.
-We are proud to be the first property management business in the UK to receive a five-star rating from the British Safety Council.
-We’ve now achieved this for four consecutive years, as well as the prestigious Sword of Honour, recognising us as one of only eighty four companies globally who has reached the pinnacle of health, safety and environmental management.
+We are proud to be the only residential property management business in the UK to receive a five-star rating from the British Safety Council in every audit since 2016.
+And in 2019 we were awarded the prestigious Sword of Honour, recognising us as one of only eighty four companies globally who reached the pinnacle of health, safety and environmental management that year.

 High Site Standards